Malcolm Beg Mackintosh, 10th of Mackintosh: Clan warfare

 Malcolm Beg Mackintosh, 10th of Mackintosh supported Donald of Islay, Lord of the Isles at the Battle of Harlaw in 1411 against Robert Stewart, Duke of Albany in dispute over the Earldom of Ross.
 There is a tradition that Malcolm Beg Mackintosh and Hector Maclean, chief of the Clan Maclean, were both killed at the battle in a duel with each other and this is supported by 15th-16th century historian Hector Boece.
-However, according to 19th century historian Alexander Mackintosh-Shaw the evidence is against this and that Malcolm Beg Mackintosh actually died in 1457 which was forty-five years after the Battle of Harlaw, quoting charters granted to Malcolm in 1443, 1447 and 1456 to back this up, and also the Mackintosh's own manuscript history.
+However, according to 19th-century historian Alexander Mackintosh-Shaw the evidence is against this and that Malcolm Beg Mackintosh actually died in 1457 which was forty-five years after the Battle of Harlaw, quoting charters granted to Malcolm in 1443, 1447 and 1456 to back this up, and also the Mackintosh's own manuscript history.

 In 1427–28, James I of Scotland visited Inverness for the purpose of building a Justice Court and made Malcolm Beg Mackintosh the Constable of Inverness Castle.
-In 1429, Alexander of Islay, Earl of Ross, in rebellion against the king, burnt Inveress but was not able to take the castle from Mackintosh.
+In 1429, Alexander of Islay, Earl of Ross, in rebellion against the king, burnt Inverness but was not able to take the castle from Mackintosh.
 The Clan Mackintosh and their confederation of Clan Chattan were subsequently part of the royal army at the Battle of Lochaber in 1429 that fought against Alexander of Islay, Earl of Ross.
 This was followed by the Battle of Palm Sunday between the Mackintoshes and Clan Chattan against their long standing rivals, the Clan Cameron and which is mentioned in several accounts such as Walter Bower (c.
-1385–1449) in his work Scotichronicon, John Major (1467–1550) in his History of Greater Britain and George Buchanan (1506-1582) in his History of Scotland, Rerum Scoticarum Historia.
+1385–1449) in his work Scotichronicon, John Major (1467–1550) in his History of Greater Britain and George Buchanan (1506–1582) in his History of Scotland, Rerum Scoticarum Historia.
 Mackintosh's men who had formed part of the royal army that opposed Dòmhnall Ballach Mac Dhòmhnaill of Clan Donald, had been sent to Ardnamurchan and so were not in the subsequent Battle of Inverlochy in 1431.

 A feud with the Camerons over land continued and in 1441 the Mackintoshes fought them at the Battle of Craig Cailloch where Malcolm Beg Mackintosh's second son Lachlan was wounded and his fourth son, Gillichallum was killed.